 - 1 1/2 tablespoons finely chopped fresh chives

 - Freshly ground black pepper

-- In a small bowl, add the crème fraiche, chives, basil, mint, salt, and a few generous turns of the pepper grinder.
-Stir well until the herbs are evenly mixed into the cream.
+- In a small bowl, whisk together the crème fraiche, chives, basil, mint, olive oil, salt, and a few generous turns of the pepper grinder.
 Refrigerate until ready to use.